frank-64/GitSwitch/README.md

 MIT License

 Disclaimer
-GitSwitch is an open-source project and provided "as is" without warranty or guarantee of any kind.
+GitSwitch is an open-source project and is provided "as is" without warranty or guarantee of any kind.
 The authors and contributors of GitSwitch shall not be liable for any claim, damages, or other liability arising from the use or distribution of this application.
 Users are responsible for their actions and are advised to exercise caution when using GitSwitch.